tobe-core/cachyos-hyprconfig/README.md

 - It's just the config for keyboard, mouse and some other things.

 > [!CAUTION]
-> Don't use the setup, is outdated.
+> Don't use the setup, is outdated and can cause major problems.

 > [!NOTE]
 > - Change everything like you want, with your configurations.
 Use it like a template or smth.